 The first thing you want to do when you find a perspective wedding photographer is to check the quality of their work and make sure their personal style will fit with what you are looking for.
+After all, you could just take the photos on your smartphone if quality wasn’t important.
 Most photographers will have their own website with a portfolio full of previously shot weddings or they can make such a portfolio available to you upon request.
 You should also check around for some referrals and reviews of your wedding photographer before you cut them a check.
 Most happy couples are eager to share their personal experiences, especially if they were very happy with the photographer’s work.

 Key Points of a Professional

 There are some important points to bring up when talking to a wedding photographer to make sure they are professional and will have everything well-in-hand on the day of the wedding.
 This isn’t a comprehensive list, but it includes some of the most important things to look for and discuss in advance.

 - Determine a timeline and a schedule with the photographer.
 It is important to know what time they will be arriving on the wedding day and how many hours they will be staying for.
 You want to make sure they will be there for a long enough period of time to capture all the classic shots from the bride’s preparation to the bouquet toss near the end of the evening.

 - Find out if they will be supplying printed copies of the pictures or just the digital files.
 You also want to get a waiver so that you can print them out again in the future.